meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 Where, then, could resistance survive?
 Only in what the system cannot model: in opacity, in refusal of legibility, in the cultivation of forms of life whose value emerges not from predictability but from their very resistance to prediction. *Vita sub rosa*, life partly out of view—is not an abdication but a strategy.

 These observations are not a lament but a map.
 They clarify what is lost, what persists, what must be hidden, and where fissures remain.
-And into these fissures a counter-politics might yet be planted—not a revolt against complexity, but a reassertion of meaning as a design principle.
+And into these fissures a counter-politics might yet be planted, a reassertion of meaning as a design principle.

 The reader at this point may justifiably wonder where this journey leaves us.
 Having established that cybernetic governance tends towards oligarchical collectivism, any attempt to resist it can seem destined to reproduce it at a higher order - a *cybernetic* oligarchical collectivism.
 We have led the reader on a not so merry journey, defined by a fatal logic.